Actcheng/100-days-of-code/r2-log.md

 3. Personal website
 4. Data structures

+### R2D42: 6 Oct, 2019
+Coding challengs (178/1212).
+Watched tutorials on React, ContextAPI and  Redux, but haven't worked on my project.
+35th streak on Leetcode and GitHub.

 ### R2D41: 5 Oct, 2019
 Coding challenges.
 (175/1212)  Started a tiny project to download AERONET tool using React page.